 Growth parameters

 Growth parameters were evaluated throughout the trial period.
-The growth performance of Hemigrammus caudovitatus juveniles in terms of body weight gain, percentage weight gain and specific growth rate (SGR) are shown in Table 4.
+The growth performance of H. caudovitatus juveniles in terms of body weight gain, percentage weight gain and specific growth rate (SGR) are shown in Table 4.

 Body weight gain

 The body weight of the experimental groups was recorded at 15 days interval.
 The body weight gain was expressed in milligram.
 The weight gain was found to be significantly different among the various treatment groups.
 Highest weight gain was recorded in treatment group T1 (86.6±0.8) and the lowest in the control group T0 (73.38±0.46).
 However no significant difference was observed in treatments groups T1.T2, T3 as shown in Table 4.